theluqmn/ReceiptGen/README.md

 4. The list will loop until the amount of items in list meets the amount you set previously.
     * Enter the item name
     * Enter the item price
+5. Enter your payment method.
+Choose between:
+    * Cash
+    * Credit Card
+    * Debit Card
+    * E-Wallet
-5. The full list will be returned, with the total value, tax, and due.
+6. The full list will be outputted to the terminal, formatted like a receipt.
+Includes the total due, total price, and tax.

 ## To-do

 * [x] it works
+* [x] payment method
 * [ ] input validation
 * [x] output with more details
 * [ ] output as .txt